I find it fascinating that one of the healthiest things I can do is… not much at all!

 Awareness catches me when I’m hunched over my laptop too long and reminds me to roll my shoulders back, straighten my spine, and breathe.

 If you have never tried meditation but would like to, I would advise you to start with breathing practices that first calm your mind.
-Proceed by exploring different meditation techniques such as Primordial Sound, Mindfulness, Zen, and Transcendental Meditation to name a few, then select a method you are comfortable with.
+Proceed by exploring different meditation techniques such as Primordial Sound, Mindfulness, Zen, and Transcendental Meditation to name a few.
+Then select a method you are comfortable with and stick with it faithfully.

 I have experienced more benefits than I can count from my own practice, including better health, opening my creative flow, increased resilience, and more compassion.
 Check it out!
 And see if “thinking about not thinking” is right for you!